Art and Stories by Ron Turner

 Aware that such interference with the originals might rankle some, it’s too his credit as an editor that John went ahead and did it, and the story – which sees Space Ace battling against the clock to stop an alien accidentally destroying the Earth! is page turner of a tale, with all the usual weird aliens and stunning visuals you’d expect from the late Ron Turner, who’s perhaps best known for his work on TV Century 21’s “The Daleks” strip.

 The back up stories – “The Weed of Death” and “The Plunderers” are straight restorations of the original stories from the 1950s Lone Star magazine, full of the usual leave-you-brain-at the door SF action these wonderful stories of galaxy-spanning adventures always offer.

 Both are entertaining, throwaway fun throughout – as they were when first published!
 Don’t expect any high concept moralising or deep thought – but do expect old-fashioned heroes saving both humanoid and alien races from many weird and wonderful bad guys.

 Space Ace is just smashing fun.
-Long may this magazine continue!
+Once again, recommended!

 • Ron Turner’s Space Ace Issue Nine costs is £8.95 UK, £12.50 for Europe and £14.50 for international orders.
 Copies may be obtained via PayPal (please use friends and family option) at: firstname.lastname@example.org.
 Otherwise cheques (UK funds only) payable to: John Lawrence, to 39 Carterweys, Dunstable, Bedfordshire, LU5 4RB